devops329/devops/instruction/docker/docker.md

 ### Registries

 A Docker registry is a repository for Docker images.
-You can push container images to a register and then pull them down at a later time.
+You can push container images to a registry and then pull them down at a later time.
 Registries can be public or private.
 Docker Inc. provides the most used public registry, named Docker Hub.
 There are other well-used registries available from vendors such as AWS (ECR), Google (GCR), Microsoft (ACR), and GitHub.

 ## Installation